 Health effects of loneliness and social isolation

-The cost of loneliness
+The cost of loneliness and social isolation

 Evaluation of interventions to reduce loneliness